MindCheck Tools: private mental health self-checks

 What is the PHQ-9 used for?

-The PHQ-9 (Patient Health Questionnaire-9) is a 9-question screening tool for depression severity.
-Scores range from 0 to 27, with higher scores indicating greater symptom severity.
-A score of 10 or above suggests moderate to severe depression and warrants professional evaluation.
+The PHQ-9 (Patient Health Questionnaire-9) is a 9-question depression symptom screener.
+Scores range from 0 to 27, with higher scores reflecting more self-reported symptoms.
+A score of 10 is a commonly studied screening cutoff, but symptoms, functioning, and safety matter at every score.
 This tool does not provide a diagnosis.

 What is the difference between the AUDIT and AUDIT-C?